jjesse/nfl_predictions/README.md

 - **Team Information**: See team records and game details
 - **Individual Game Predictions**: Select your predicted winner for each game
 - **Bulk Weekly Predictions**: Make all predictions for a week at once using the modal interface
+- **Pre-season Predictions**: Make championship and playoff predictions before the season
+- **Season Comparison**: Compare your pre-season predictions with weekly picks and actual results
 - **Automated Score Updates**: GitHub Actions automatically updates scores every Tuesday
 - **Track Accuracy**: Monitor your prediction success rate with detailed statistics
 - **Filter Games**: Filter by week or team to focus on specific matchups